gbidzishvili/sweeft_junior_assignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.5.

+## Prerequisites

+Before you begin, ensure you have Node.js installed, which includes npm for managing dependencies.

+## Installation

+After cloning the project, navigate to the project directory and run the following command to install all dependencies:

+npm install

+This command reads the package.json file and installs the necessary packages required by the project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.